Haksell/gomoku/README.md

 ### misc

+- simplify coeffistic and training:
   - put unique coeffs before stencil coeffs to simplify indexing
+  - create proper `Coeffs` type instead of jumbled array
 - improve idabp by updating cache keys (TODO comment in `idabp.rs` goes more in depth)
 - dynamic stencil indices and coeff files based on stencil size, depth and thinking time
 - update double threes in `do_move` and `undo_move`